Actindo-AG/Documentation/POS/Integration/07a_ManageProductOptions.md

 1. Create the product.
 Assign this product to the *Product options* attribute set.
 For detailed information on creating a product, see [Create a product](../../PIM/Operation/01_ManageProducts.md#create-a-product) in the *PIM* documentation.

 2. Transfer this product to the *Omni-Channel* module.
 It is recommended to do this individual for each product option product, so that you are able to assign the new offer directly to the correct attribute set.
 For detailed information, see [Create an offer from a PIM product](../../Channels/Operation/01_ManageOffers.md#create-an-offer-from-a-pim-product).
-    Note the following:
+    When creating the offer from a PIM product, note the following:
-    - Select the store for which you want to offer the product option product.
+    - In the *Connection* drop-down list, select the store for which you want to offer the product option product.
-    - Assign the product option product directly to the *Offer option set for POS store "Name of the store"*.
+    - Assign the product option product directly to the *Offer option set for POS store "Name of the store"* in the *Map attribute sets* section of the "Review and finalize" wizard step.

         *Omni-Channel > Offers > Button ADD > Select product option product > Wizard step 3*